gradient-pulse/phi-mesh/experiments/pre_metric_extensions/tu_plus_stack/prototype_run_observations_01.md

 - What Cycle 52 adds is that coherence need not always select among competing structural futures; it can also govern by preventing transition when bounded input is absent.
 - This introduces another selection mode: coherence can preserve integrity through disciplined non-update, not only through promotion, de-promotion, or boundary holding.
 - That means coherence is selecting not only among regimes, pressures, and boundary states, but also among conditions under which selection itself is temporarily non-permitted.
+- What Cycle 53 adds is that coherence can also operate by preventing transition when admissible input is absent.
+- This introduces another selection mode: coherence can preserve integrity through disciplined non-update, not only through promotion, de-promotion, or boundary holding.

 This sharpens the first-law-style interpretation: constrained conservation of coherence through transformation includes not only persistence and reappearance, but graded weakening of organizational influence across time.